Fraktyl/bitburner-scripts/README.md

 # Bitburner scripts collection

+These scripts were forked from [Moriakace](https://github.com/moriakaice/bitburner).
+I am using them as a base for learning.
+They are probably not optimized, but I'm having fun learning.

 Welcome to my log of [Bitburner](https://danielyxie.github.io/bitburner/) scripts.
 They are written using the in-game language of NetscriptJS, which is a mutation of Javascript.

 If you want to play the game itself - click on the name above.